cit5940-23sp/Haystack_Database/README.md

 ## Features implemented

 ### Haystack database photo storage system
-1. Implementation of the Haystack object store using a binary file (where the actual photos are stored in the filesystem)
+1. Implementation of the Haystack object store using a binary file (Where the actual photos are stored in the filesystem)
-2. Implementation of the Haystack index file using quadratic hashing (one to one relationship with the haystack, to determine where in the haystack is the photo stored)
+2. Implementation of the Haystack index file using quadratic hashing (One to one relationship with the haystack, to determine where in the haystack is the photo stored)
-3. Implementation of the User Photo Store (where it provides a list of photos that the user has, and the key and alternate key of the photo)
+3. Implementation of the User Photo Store (Where it provides a list of photos that the user has, and the key and alternate key of the photo)
 4. Implementation of user actions on photos (Adding a new photo, Getting a previously added photo, Deleting a previously added photo, Updating a previously added photo, Compaction of the database)
+5. Compaction of Haystack (To remove deleted photos)

 ### User friend recommendation
 1. Implementation of a graph of users (each node represent a user and each edges to represent mutual friendship)